qlik-oss/core-website/docs/documentation/recipes/authorization.md

 ## QIX Engine Configuration

-The QIX engine can be configured to validate JWTs using the following command line parameters:
+The QIX Engine can be configured to validate JWTs using the following command line parameter:

 `-S ValidateJsonWebTokens=<enforcement type>`